rickardvh/budo-notes/iaido/msjr/iai-kongen-no-maki.md

 >
 >> 19. 不義ヲニクミ悪ヲ恥ル物之我ニ有ヲ天真ト云、是ヲ主人公友云、天真ヲ正スル之林明神ニ而マシマス也

 The word *tenshinshō* (天眞正) cannot be straightforwardly translated.
 If not for the Tetsugi no maki, I would have translated it as "faithfully and correctly", as 天眞 (a Buddhist term, also meaning "naïveté") means "true to Heaven" (as divinely received, without embellishments or alterations), and 正 is "correct".
 However, note 19 explains it in more specific terms: "the thing in us that hates unrighteousness and is ashamed of evil is called *tenshin*; it is called the friend of the hero, and \[*tenshinshō*\] is Hayashi Myōjin, who corrects *tenshin*."
 That is to say, Hayashi Myōjin is the god which restores the divine sense of right and wrong in our minds, and *tenshinshō* should thus be taken as an appellation of the kami.
 Of course, it is entirely possible that Sakai, writing more than 80 years after the death of Hayashizaki, added his own speculative interpretations in his commentary, so I am still inclined to apply Occam's Razor and suggest the word simply means what it means in other contexts: that the text and the art have been faithfully and correctly transmitted.
+The word 天眞 also appears in Chinese Daoist texts with the sense "primordial natural truth" or "heavenly truth".
 Nevertheless, I left the word untranslated above so as not to impose my own conclusions.

 ## About Hayashizaki Jinsuke Shigenobu